flightaware/tohil/README.md

 #### tohil::interact

 Take tohil to eleven.
-You're on ten... all the way up...
+You're on ten here... all the way up...
 You're on ten on your guitar... where can you go from there?
-What we do is if we need that extra...push over the cliff...you know what we do?
+Where?
+Nowhere.
+Exactly.
+What we do is if we need that extra... push over the cliff... you know what we do?

 We run tohil::interact from tcl and enter the python interactive loop.
-When we're done, we send end of file (^D).
+When we're done, we send end of file (^D) to end the python loop and return to the tcl one.

 ```
 tcl % tohil::interact